bwagner77/docs-test/function/local-development.md

     git clone https://github.unrpnet.gov/UNNPP/<my-function-app-repo>.git
     ```

-3. Create a new branch based on the function app's **main** branch.
+3. Create a new branch that is based on the function app's **main** branch.

     ``` bash
     git checkout -b <new feature/bug branch name>
     ```

-4. Make code changes and commit them to your feature/bug branch.
+4. Implement the code changes and commit them to your feature/bug branch.

     ``` bash
     git commit -m "<My commit message>"
     git push
     ```

-5. To merge the changes into **main**, create a new pull request
+5. When ready to merge the code changes into **main**, create a
-(PR) in GitHub Enterprise Server (GHES).
-The pull request will need to be
+new pull request (PR) in GitHub Enterprise Server (GHES).
+The pull request
-approved by a **Data Hub Integrator** before it can be merged.
-In addition, if
+will need to be approved by a **Data Hub Integrator** before it can be merged.
-the pull request involves any infrastructure changes (Terraform), it will
+In addition, if the pull request involves any infrastructure
-need to be approved by a member of the **DevOps Infrastructure** team.
+changes (Terraform), it will need to be approved by a member of the
+**DevOps Infrastructure** team.

 ## Developer guides